ahillelt/virtual_hsm/README.md

 - Includes comprehensive error handling and debug output to learn more about HSM internals
 - Supports both file-based and stdin/stdout operations

+  **Work In Progress Components**
+  - FIDO2 support with Yubikey
+  - Tokenization of input data (encrypt/decrypt via retrieve) and secure storage

 ## Operation Notes

 Upon execution, the program generates two files: